 To practice paying attention in calm awareness with a still heart, and bring

-that awareness into our prayer, our travels, our work, and our rest.
+that awareness into my prayer, my travels, my work, and my rest.

-To practice compassion toward our own and other’s mistakes; to practice
+To practice compassion toward my own and other’s mistakes; to practice

-awareness of our own and each other’s limitations, and to practice figuring out
+awareness of my own and other’s limitations, and to practice figuring out

 a path in life which leads to well-being.